bhofmei/jbplugin-methylation/README.md

 ```

 For each input allC files _input.tsv_, with default parameters, this will create three output files: _input.bw.cg_, _input.bw.chg_, and _input.bw.chh_.

+To run Bismark files for 5hmC, contact me.

 #### 4mC and 6mA GFF Files
 - These GFF files have the following columns: chr, source, feature type, start, end, score, strand, frame, attributes